 Leslie A. Schwalm

-Leslie's book, A Hard Fight For We: Women's Transition from Slavery to Freedom in South Carolina (1997), is a study of African American women on the rice plantations in the South Carolina low country.
-Leslie explores how African American women, at the point when slavery was disintegrating, struggled to control their own labor, resist slaveowners' demands, and also fought for respect within their own households.
+Leslie's first book, A Hard Fight For We: Women's Transition from Slavery to Freedom in South Carolina (1997), studies African American women on the rice plantations in the South Carolina low country.
+Leslie explores how wartime enslaved women, at the point when slavery was disintegrating, struggled to control their own labor, resist slave owners' demands, survive the violence of the military conflict, and also fought for respect within their own households.
 The book was awarded the Willie Lee Rose Prize by the Southern Association of Women's Historians in 1998.
 Leslie also won, in 1998, the Letitia Woods Brown Prize from the Association of Black Women Historians for her article "Sweet Dreams of Freedom: Freedwomen's Reconstruction of Life and Labor in Lowcountry South Carolina."

-Leslie's current research explores the meaning, impact, and public memory of emancipation.
-Her book titled Emancipation's Diaspora (UNC Press, 2009), explores the ways in which the destruction of slavery became a national phenomenon, as opposed to a southern one.
+Leslie's second book, titled Emancipation's Diaspora (UNC Press, 2009), explores how and why Civil War-era emancipation was a national, not only southern, phenomenon.
+Men and women fleeing slavery during the war made their way to the upper Midwest in the thousands; the Union army, eager to rid themselves of the African American refugees who flooded Union lines in the South, sent many North as well.
+With the African American population growing and black freedom increasing, the upper Midwest experienced a vigorous contest over the meaning of emancipation and citizenship among white and African American Midwesterners, men and women, during and after the Civil War.
 She has published two articles related to her research on this project.
-"Emancipation Day Celebrations: The Commemoration of Slavery and Freedom in Iowa," was awarded the Iowa State Historical Society's Throne-Aldrich Certificate of Recognition. "'Overrun With Free Negroes?: Emancipation and Wartime Migration in the Upper Midwest," was selected by the Organization of American Historians for inclusion in Best Articles in American History (Palgrave Press, 2006).
+"Emancipation Day Celebrations: The Commemoration of Slavery and Freedom in Iowa," was awarded the Iowa State Historical Society's Throne-Aldrich Certificate of Recognition. "'Overrun With Free Negroes?’: Emancipation and Wartime Migration in the Upper Midwest," was selected by the Organization of American Historians for inclusion in Best Articles in American History (Palgrave Press, 2006).

 Courses recently taught by Professor Schwalm include: